hgryoo/cubrid-manual/en/admin/control.rst

 Starting Broker
 ---------------

 Enter the command below to start the broker.
+SHARD feature is activated when the broker parameter **SHARD** in cubrid_broker.conf is set to ON.

 ::